My dream is to invest without risk

 A distinction must be made between investment in loans and investment in equity crowdfunding.
 The latter is riskier than P2P.

-P2P during a crisis
+P2P lending risk during a crisis

 P2P Lending is a rapidly evolving and expanding sector and it has (almost) never gone through a serious economic downturn during its short life.